From early childhood I've always been fascinated by Jukeboxes. Maybe it's the drop of the coins. Jukebox In My Mind

 music world.

-from our Hamilton, Ohio neighborhood of Lindenwald, (pictured above) that provide me
+from the Hamilton, Ohio neighborhood of Lindenwald, that have provided me

 with endless childhood memories that make life easier and more